JCash/voronoi/README.md

 Using boost might be convenient for some, but the sheer amount of code is too great in many cases.
 I had to install 5 modules of boost to compile (config, core, mpl, preprocessor and polygon).

-It is ~2x as slow as the fastest algorithms, and takes ~10x as much memory.
+It is ~3x as slow as the fastest algorithms, and takes ~2.5x as much memory.

 The code consists of only templated headers, so they'll get recompiled each time you recompile.
 For simply generating a 2D voronoi diagram using points as input, it is clearly overkill.

+The boost implementation also puts the burden of clipping the final edges on the client.

 Voronoi++
 =========

 The speed of it is simply too slow to be used in a time critical application.
-And it uses ~10x more memory than the fastest algorithms.
+And it uses ~16x more memory than the fastest algorithms.

+Using the same data sets as the other algorithms, it breaks under some conditions.

 Ivan K
 ======